Israel rates call based solely on economic factors, says central banker

 Analysts have questioned Flug's commitment to weakening the shekel, which is at a two-year high versus the dollar and threatens export growth.
 The central bank reportedly intervenes regularly in the foreign exchange market but the amount of dollar purchases are not deemed enough to make a dent.

-Topf said the policy of intervening when the bank believes there is a market failure out of line with fundamentals remained intact.
-This would not change under a new governor, he said.
+Topf said the policy of intervening when the central bank believes there is a market failure out of line with fundamentals remains intact.

+"That is our policy, that continues to be our policy.
+It wouldn't be any different today with a different governor or the previous governor or anything else, unless there's a change in policy, and we would announce that," he said.

+Topf said the shekel had been more stable than other currencies during recent volatility in foreign exchange markets.

 The central bank releases minutes from the July meeting on Monday.